Metabolic Syndrome: Lowering Your Blood Pressure

 What is high blood pressure?

-Your healthcare provider will usually check your blood pressure each time you have an office visit.
+Your healthcare provider will often check your blood pressure each time you have an office visit.
 Having a high reading at one office visit does not mean that you have high blood pressure.
 High blood pressure means that your blood pressure is high over a period of time.
-That is why your healthcare provider checks it at each office visit.
+That is why your provider checks it at each office visit.
 He or she can then look at the pattern of your blood pressure.
 Try to arrive early enough to your appointment so you can rest before your blood pressure is taken.
-Avoid caffeine and smoking before your pressure is measured.
+Don't do any strenuous exercise, don't have caffeine, and don't smoke for at least 30 minutes before your pressure is measured.
+You can also check your own blood pressure at home.
+This helps to be sure it stays in good control.

 Making lifestyle changes